-If you decide that community asset transfer is right for your organisation you will then need to develop a formal Expression of Interest and a credible Business Plan.
+If you decide that community asset transfer is right for your organisation you will then need to develop a formal Expression of Interest and a credible Business Plan, including financial forecasts.
 The Business Plan and financial forecasts should clearly outline how your organisation will ensure the long term sustainability of the asset.

 At this point you may also choose to consider the legal structure of your organisation and the operational management of the asset.

 Ensuring that you have a sustainable asset